DAO-Community/.github/GOVERNANCE.md

 ---

 ### Notifications

 Configured to be enabled only on specific/atomized teams to avoid causing an accidental email thread bomb.

+Thus the following are implemented:
+- Teams with at most 10 members are only allowed to have Notifications enabled.
+- Parent Teams' Notifications must always be disabled.

 See [1 PR, 400k+ devs, 60M+ emails](https://github.com/EpicGames/Signup/pull/24) for reference.